 I have never been good at holding on to my erasers, so a pencil sharpener and eraser combo is definitely a must-have item in my pencil case.

 I have decided to store all school documents on my computer to save space and trees.
-However, I still like to have binder where I keep all the important classroom management documents such as seating plans, my notes, and anecdotal record forms.
-If you like to keep an anecdotal journal, you may download the forms I use in my classroom here: FREEBIE Anecdotal Record Forms (Assessment tool)
+However, I still like to have a binder where I keep all the important classroom management documents such as seating plans, my notes, and anecdotal record forms.
+If you like to keep an anecdotal journal, you may download the forms I use from my TpT store: FREEBIE Anecdotal Record Forms (Assessment tool).
+They are also available in the free resources library if you are already a subscriber.

 9. Blu Tack